First Time Flying: Tips & What to Expect

 I have many packing lists available, with the most important being the essential things to pack with you, that you might find helpful.
 I still use them every time I pack.

-For example, the USA doesn’t allow any fresh food items to be brought into the country.
-We actually forgot about an apple that somehow had fallen to the bottom of our bag and almost got in trouble with customs!
+For example, the USA doesn’t allow any fresh food items.
 There are customs agents with dogs waiting when you exit the plane.

 And Japan, for example, has very strong rules for any drugs or medicine.
 Some drugs that are perfectly legal in places such as the USA are very much illegal in Japan!